mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 ## 8. Conclusions

 In the article, we briefly introduced the concept of effect and how ZIO uses it to implement concurrent execution through fibers.
-Using a simple example, we showed how to use the three primary operations available on fibers: Fork, join, and interrupt.
+Then, using a simple example, we showed how to use the three primary operations available on fibers: Fork, join, and interrupt.

 Moreover, fibers are the actual brick of concurrency programming in ZIO.
 A lot of concepts are built upon them, implementing richer and more complex use cases.